traison-diedrich/workout-planner/README.md

 # Workout Planner

-Welcome to Workout Planner.
-This project aims to create the first free and open source workout tracking app.
+Welcome to Workout Planner, the first free and open source workout tracking app.
 The currently included features are the ones I would most like to see in my ideal workout tracker, but I am always open to suggestions and feedback.
 Please see [Contributing](#contributing) if you have any ideas!

 ## Tech Stack